Getting the Numbers Right$\unicode{x2014}$Modelling Multi-Class Object Counting in Dense and Varied Scenes: Introduction

-Previous multi-class density estimation methods \cite{xu2021dilated,michel2022class,fu2024dense,gao2024nwpu} have only been evaluated on urban datasets including VisDrone-DET\cite{zhu2021detectionVisDrone}, iSAID\cite{waqas2019iSAID} and RSOC\cite{gao2021countingRSOC} containing either few classes, or a uniform class-frequency distribution.
-Visualised in \cref{fig:intro:classdist}, the biodiversity dataset \textcite{hicks2021deep}, is extremely skewed toward only 1 species of flowers appearing in a sample compared to the more uniformly distributed VisDrone\cite{zhu2021detectionVisDrone} and iSAID\cite{waqas2019iSAID} datasets.
-Therefore, in order to address this domain-limiting problem inherent to the joint optimisation of $c$ density estimation tasks in multi-class crowd counting, and to enable the use of our method for a wider set of problems, we propose a binary regional loss function in \cref{sec:method:loss}.
+Multi-class methods simultaneously count several categories of objects in one pass, such as people, cars, trucks in DSACA \cite{xu2021dilated} or additionally cars, trucks, ships and planes from satellite imagery in \textcite{michel2022class}.
+Previous multi-class density estimation methods \cite{xu2021dilated,michel2022class,fu2024dense,gao2024nwpu} have only been evaluated on urban datasets including VisDrone-DET \cite{zhu2021detectionVisDrone}, iSAID \cite{waqas2019iSAID} and RSOC \cite{gao2021countingRSOC}, datasets containing either few classes, or a uniform class-frequency distribution.
+Visualised in \cref{fig:intro:classdist}, the biodiversity dataset \textcite{hicks2021deep} is extremely skewed, compared to the more uniformly distributed VisDrone \cite{zhu2021detectionVisDrone} and iSAID \cite{waqas2019iSAID} datasets.
+It is common for most of the categories to appear in a single sample in the urban datasets, contrasting the rare occurrence of more than one category present in \textcite{hicks2021deep}, where some species of flowers may never naturally occur next to another.
+We find our vision-transformer-based method is able to successfully learn in this new domain, beating the previous open-source state-of-the-art DSACA \cite{xu2021dilated}, which we train with the dataset.

-In this paper, we seek to rigorously develop a reproducible state-of-the-art multi-class crowd counting method, stable across multiple problem domains and achieving superior results compared to more widely studied methods such as object detection\cite{yolo11_ultralytics,zou2023detection} and centroid prediction\cite{mingpeng2024DOPNet}, for the purpose of encouraging future study and competition to open up this narrow niche.

-Contributions: \textbf{1)} We bring self-attention to multi-class crowd counting using the Twins pyramid vision transformer backbone \cite{chu2021twins}, and introduce a multi-class counting head making use of the smoothly differentiable softplus activation, guaranteeing non-zero gradients whilst maintaining bounded derivatives as with the numerically unstable, but extremely common ReLU. \textbf{2)} We propose a regional loss function to minimise inter-category cross-talk and improve cross-domain adaptability, achieving a leap in performance compared to previous methods. \textbf{3)} We validate our method for multi-species flower counting, demonstrating its potential for biodiversity monitoring and providing a new benchmark for future methods to compare against.